This report’s idea came when I read the report Start-Up India and is at best a primer on startup ecosystem.

 Hey Dude what’s the difference between Private Equity (PE) and VC

 Investing in Series A is not easy if the venture is not making money and the future cash flows are not easy to predict.
 During this time it is not easy to compute the valuation of a company while Private Equity usually employs Free Cash Flow (FCF) models to value the company.
-(FCF models are made from the income statement of a venture/business and the basic model is listed in one of the tutorials uploaded on this blog).
 Private Equity come at a later stage of the venture when the venture has up-scaled their business model and are usually profitable with a stable stream of free cash flow.

 Depending on the type of Private Equity: Growth and Buyout, a PE could even invest up to 100% to take management control and streamline the business or in many cases divide the venture/ business into different strategic units and sell it off individually.
 Remember the book, Barbarians at The Gate.
 In the case of a buyout, PE employs a lot of leverage which is very rare in VCs.
 PE usually target companies which might be undervalued due to financial or working inefficiencies with the aim of restructuring the company to make it more profitable.
 PE also invest in companies which are listed on stock exchange while VCs only invest in unlisted companies.
 Buyout private equity type is not allowed in India.